Glycolaldehyde: Theorized role in abiogenesis

 It is often invoked in theories of abiogenesis.
-In the laboratory, it can be converted to amino acids and short dipeptides may have facilitated the formation of complex sugars.
+In the laboratory, amino acids and short dipeptides have been shown to catalyze the formation of complex sugars from glycolaldehyde.
 For example, L-valyl-L-valine was used as a catalyst to form tetroses from glycolaldehyde.
 Theoretical calculations have additionally shown the feasibility of dipeptide-catalyzed synthesis of pentoses.
 This formation showed stereospecific, catalytic synthesis of D-ribose, the only naturally occurring enantiomer of ribose.
 Since the detection of this organic compound, many theories have been developed related various chemical routes to explain its formation in stellar systems.

 It was found that UV-irradiation of methanol ices containing CO yielded organic compounds such as glycolaldehyde and methyl formate, the more abundant isomer of glycolaldehyde.
 The abundances of the products slightly disagree with the observed values found in IRAS 16293-2422, but this can be accounted for by temperature changes.
 Ethylene Glycol and glycolaldehyde require temperatures above 30 K. The general consensus among the astrochemistry research community is in favor of the grain surface reaction hypothesis.
 However, some scientists believe the reaction occurs within denser and colder parts of the core.
 The dense core will not allow for irradiation as stated before.
 This change will completely alter the reaction forming glycolaldehyde.

 Formation in space

 The different conditions studied indicate how problematic it could be to study chemical systems that are light-years away.
 The conditions for the formation of glycolaldehyde are still unclear.
 At this time, the most consistent formation reactions seems to be on the surface of ice in cosmic dust.

-Glycolaldehyde has been identified in gas and dust near the center of the Milky Way galaxy, in a star-forming region 26000 light-years from Earth, and around a protostellar binary star, IRAS 16293-2422, 400 light years from Earth.
+Glycolaldehyde has been identified in gas and dust near the center of the Milky Way galaxy, in a star-forming region, and around a protostellar binary star, IRAS 16293-2422, 400 light years from Earth.
 Observation of in-falling glycolaldehyde spectra 60 AU from IRAS 16293-2422 suggests that complex organic molecules may form in stellar systems prior to the formation of planets, eventually arriving on young planets early in their formation.

 Detection in space

 The interior region of a dust cloud is known to be relatively cold.
-With temperatures as cold as 4 Kelvin the gases within the cloud will freeze and fasten themselves to the dust, which provides the reaction conditions conducive for the formation of complex molecules such as glycolaldehyde.
+With temperatures as cold as 4 Kelvin, the gases within the cloud will freeze and fasten themselves to the dust, which provides the reaction conditions conducive for the formation of complex molecules such as glycolaldehyde.
 When a star has formed from the dust cloud, the temperature within the core will increase.
 This will cause the molecules on the dust to evaporate and be released.
 The molecule will emit radio waves that can be detected and analyzed.
-The Atacama Large Millimeter/submillimeter Array (ALMA) first detected glycolaldehyde.
-ALMA consists of 66 antennas that can detect the radio waves emitted from cosmic dust.
+Glycolaldehyde was first identified in interstellar space in 2000.

 On October 23, 2015, researchers at the Paris Observatory announced the discovery of glycolaldehyde and ethyl alcohol on Comet Lovejoy, the first such identification of these substances in a comet.